- Took place Nov 5 – Nov 6, 2020

-The joint Upper Midwest Digital Collections Conference (#UMDCC20) and the Minnesota Digital Library Annual Meeting (#mndiglib2020) will be held virtually November 5-6, 2020.
+The joint Upper Midwest Digital Collections Conference and the Minnesota Digital Library Annual Meeting will be held virtually November 5-6, 2020.
+The conference is free this year, open to all, and will take place through Zoom.

 Our two conferences share the same goals of providing an opportunity to connect with colleagues, share projects, and learn from each other, with the added benefit of cross-pollination between two different groups with many affinities.
 Programming provided will appeal to digital practitioners of many stripes, and allow us to showcase the best of what is happening with digital collections right now.